burger-menu icon close-icon

 • Whether it is registered to a primary producer, or

-• Whether it is classified as a non passenger vehicle which covers single- and dual-cab utes, commercial vans, motorcycles, and vehicles designed to carry more than eight people.
+• Whether it is classified as a non-passenger vehicle that covers single- and dual-cab utes, commercial vans, motorcycles, and vehicles designed to carry more than eight people.

 Type